This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Ingredients

-- 4 cups coarsely crumbled and toasted gluten-free cornbread or slightly stale
+- 4 cups coarsely crumbled gluten-free cornbread *this is the gluten free cornbread recipe I use

 - 1 egg